hastitajik/customer_churn_prediction/README.md

 ## We aim to build a predictive model:
 * Input = customer profile (age, contract tenure, services, monthly charges, …)
 * Output = probability that the customer will churn soon.

+### Mini-Storyline
+Telecom companies often lose a portion of their customers (churn), and each lost customer means direct revenue loss.
+We analyzed data from over 7,000 customers and found that short contract tenure, lack of additional services, and higher monthly charges are strongly correlated with churn.
+Using machine learning models, we built a system that predicts a churn probability score for each customer.
+This enables the company to proactively target high-risk customers with offers or support, ultimately improving customer retention and reducing losses.